-CampusX Roma These amazing rooms are found in the green area of Rome, close to the underground Anagnina, not far from the city centre and very close to the university.
+CampusX Roma These luxurious rooms are found in the green area of Rome, close to the underground Anagnina, not far from the city centre.

 CampusX Roma is in the Tor Vergata district and offers different accommodation solutions: single, double and triple rooms plus apartments for up to 4 people.
 A shuttle bus is available to take people to the nearest underground station Anagnina which links the accommodation to the city centre.
 Breakfast is included in the price.
 A nights stay starts from as little as 80€ a night in August.